 Ever wonder what your dream job entails, how much you have to know, or what experience you need to get started?
 Role Call is a series on RF Globalnet that will explore each of these topics with a “peek behind the curtain” of different jobs and career paths in the RF and microwave industry.

-Our most recent subject (you can find other entries in the series here) is Yueying Liu, RF Device Modeling Manager with Wolfspeed/CREE.
+Our most recent subject is Yueying Liu, RF Device Modeling Manager with Wolfspeed/CREE.
 Liu has held various positions in the industry since earning her doctorate in solid-state electronics from North Carolina State University in 2009.
 Liu’s experience ranges from GaN product engineer and modeling design engineer to RF PA designer and RF modeling engineer, before taking her current management role last year.